dima-ship-it/react-native-screens-thomann/README.md

 ### How we fix it
 - We add a new prop called `accessibilityEnabled`
+- The prop is set to TRUE by default.
+This is required because if you set it to FALSE, RN will not call it.
+You need to send the value as FALSE from RN side.
 - We use the prop in FullScreenOverlay to enable or disable the accessibility
 - Core idea:
     - When no full screen overlay is necessary, `accessibilityEnabled` is false.
 This tells the OS to ignore it (it's not visible anyway).